Chaulukya dynasty: Origins

 C. V. Vaidya theorized that the Chaulukyas were different from the Chalukyas.
 G. H. Ojha opposed this theory, pointing out that an inscription of the Lata Chalukya ruler Kirtiraja describes his family as "Chalukya", while an inscription of his grandson Trilochanapala describes the family as "Chaulukya".
 According to Asoke Majumdar, while these similar-sounding names suggest a common origin for all these dynasties, there is no concrete evidence to draw any definitive conclusion.
 Majumdar theorized that the Chaulukyas were connected to the Sulikas or the Chulikas, a tribe mentioned in several ancient records.
 This tribe is described as living on the northern frontier of ancient India.
 However, Majumdar admitted that there is not enough evidence to regard this theory as conclusive.

-In later times, Chaulukyas were anachronistically classified as "Rajputs", despite the fact that the Rajput identity did not even exist at that time.
-The Rajputs actually originated in the 16th century, however several martial groups during the Ghaznavid and Ghurid invasions were stated to be Rajputs by later legendary accounts.
 According to the Agnikula myth mentioned in a 16th-century recension of the legendary epic poem Prithviraj Raso, four Rajput clans including the Chaulukyas were born from a fire-pit on Mount Abu.
 A section of colonial-era historians interpreted this mythical account to suggest that these clans were foreigners who came to India after the decline of the Gupta Empire around the 5th century CE, and were admitted in the Hindu caste system after performing a fire ritual.

 The Chaulukya rulers have been called "Gurjararāja" and "Gurjareśvara" ("ruler of Gurjara").
 Based on this legend, D. R. Bhandarkar and others theorized that the Chaulukyas were a branch of Gurjaras, whom they believed to be a tribe of foreign origin.
 Bhandarkar and Augustus Hoernle also believed that the name of the "Lata" region changed to "Gurjaratra" (later Gujarat) during the Chaulukya reign, presumably because they were Gurjaras.